Yash0741177/Yash0741177/README.md

 <h3> Here's some fun facts about me: </h3>

 - 💼 Finance Professional: Passionate about accounting, auditing, and financial analysis.
-- 📋 Current Role: Serving as an Article Assistant with experience in:
+- 📋 Current Role: Serving as an Article Assistant with experience in:<br>
-    -✅ Statutory Audits
+    - ✅ Statutory Audits
-    -🔍 Internal Audits
+    - 🔍 Internal Audits

 - 👯 I’m looking to collaborate on Flutter, Machine Learning and Deep Learning Projects
 - 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr.